hwengineer/STM32-ldscripts/README.md

          __exidx_end__ = .;  /* define end symbol */
     } > FLASH

-Now it gets interessting.
-I burned alot time to figure this out.
+Now it gets interesting.
+I burned a lot time to figure this out.
-The llvm linker doesn't implement the same behaviour as the GCC here.
+The llvm linker doesn't implement the same behavior as the GCC here.
 I first had to define the current allocation Address manually with this command.

     . = ORIGIN(RAM);

 Otherwise the .data section was not set up properly.

-The .data section contains all initialisation data of all global variables.
+The .data section contains all initialization data of all global variables.
 A global variable is stored in RAM but it needs to be initialized to its `start` value from somewhere.
-We have to tell the linker to point all references to the variables to RAM but copy the initialised data in flash.
+We have to tell the linker to point all references to the variables to RAM but copy the initialization data in flash.

     .data : AT(__exidx_end__) {
         _sdata = .;            /* create a global symbol at data start */